Summer 2023 Novice Ride Series

 Riders should carry at least one water bottle and drink regularly, and also carry an energy bar or similar small snack.
 Longer rides usually have a food stop, so bring money or lunch.
 Clothing is a matter of personal preference.
 Lycra is not required; however, riders should choose clothing that won't chafe and should dress in layers to be prepared for all reasonable temperature extremes.
 Rain cancels the ride.
 If weather is questionable, call a ride leader.

-Sun Aug 2 Ride #1 - Alameda Creek Trail
+Sun Aug 6 Ride #1 - Bay Trail and Bay Bridge

 Flat terrain, 22 miles

 Meet 10:00 a.m. at Fruitvale BART.
 Meet near the bike racks.
 The ride will be easy paced and flat, with great bay views.
 Bring lunch or $ to buy.
 No drop.
 Helmets required.
 Rain cancels; if weather is dubious contact a ride leader.

 Sun Aug 20 Ride #3 - Roundhill Loop

 Meet 10:00 a.m. at East side of the Pleasant Hill BART entrance.
 We'll ride through Walnut Creek and down Danville Blvd, circling back through the neighborhoods of Danville, Alamo & Walnut Creek.
 Bring lunch or $ to buy.
 No drop.
 Helmets required.
 Rain cancels; if weather is dubious contact a ride leader.